Skip to content

 ● $25 per paddler for short course

 Please pay with check or cash at race check-in.
+Venmo also available.
 Make checks payable to “SOCC”.

 Boat Launching & Parking

 Registration and the Start/Finish line will be on Alki Beach.
-The race location will be slightly to the east of past years’ location on Alki Beach.
 The race will be located along Alki Ave SW between 55th Ave SW and 57th Ave SW.
 Look for the SOCC tent.

 The easiest place to launch is Dan Armeni Boat Ramp, 1222 Harbor Ave.
 SW.
 Trailer parking is available for $12.00 for the day.
 If you choose to launch here, you will need to rig your canoe and paddle approximately 1.3 miles west to the beach.
 You should have someone register at 8:00 AM, with your canoe at the beach by 9:00 AM for the steerspersons’ meeting.
 This is an active boat ramp, so please be aware of other boats launching.